mboekhold/honeybot/honeybot/plugins_info.md

 \
 <code>.channeljoin channel</code>

+#comic.py
+by Miguel Boekhold\
+returns a random comic
+\

 # converter.py
 by Angelo Giacco\
 Gets the top 10 headlines around the world from bbc world news